Norris Stevenson

 Norris R. Stevenson (October 27, 1939 – March 3, 2012) was an American fullback in the Canadian Football League (CFL) for the BC Lions.
 He played college football at the University of Missouri.
-He was selected in eleventh round of the 1961 NFL Draft by the Dallas Cowboys.
+He was selected in eleventh round of the 1961 NFL draft by the Dallas Cowboys.

-Early years
+Early life

 Stevenson attended Vashon High School.
 He was the first African-American to receive a football scholarship from the University of Missouri.
 As a sophomore, he registered 77 carries for 307 yards (third on the team) and 4 touchdowns.
 As a junior, he had 60 carries for 267 yards (third on the team) and one receiving touchdown.

 He became a starter as a senior, as part of a backfield known as the "Fearless Foursome" that also included Mel West, Donnie Smith and Norm Beal.
-He posted 85 carries for 610 yards (second on the team), a 7.2-yard average and 6 touchdowns, contributing to an undefeated team (11-0 after a later forfeit by the University of Kansas) that won the Big Eight Conference title and the 1961 Orange Bowl, 21-14 over the United States Naval Academy.
-He also helped defeat the University of Oklahoma 41-19, rushing for 169 yards with touchdowns of 77 and 60 yards, which moved the Tigers to the top of the national polls for the first time in school history.
+He posted 85 carries for 610 yards (second on the team), a 7.2-yard average and 6 touchdowns, contributing to an undefeated team (11-0 after a later forfeit by the University of Kansas) that won the Big Eight Conference title and the 1961 Orange Bowl, 21–14 over the United States Naval Academy.
+He also helped defeat the University of Oklahoma 41–19, rushing for 169 yards with touchdowns of 77 and 60 yards, which moved the Tigers to the top of the national polls for the first time in school history.

 He finished his college career with 222 carries for 1,184 yards, 5 rushing touchdowns, 11 receptions for 168 yards and 2 touchdowns.
 During his time the team had a 22-9-1 record, including two trips to the Orange Bowl.

-In 2001, he was inducted into the University of Missouri Athletics Hall of Fame and the University dedicated in his honor the "Norris Stevenson Plaza of Champions", on the west side of Memorial Stadium.
+In 2001, he was inducted into the University of Missouri Athletics Hall of Fame and the university dedicated in his honor the "Norris Stevenson Plaza of Champions", on the west side of Memorial Stadium.
 In 2011, he was inducted into the Missouri Sports Hall of Fame.

 Professional career

-Norris was selected by the Dallas Cowboys in the 11th round (142nd overall) of the 1961 NFL Draft and by the New York Titans in the 12th round (93rd overall) of the 1961 AFL Draft.
+Norris was selected by the Dallas Cowboys in the 11th round (142nd overall) of the 1961 NFL draft and by the New York Titans in the 12th round (93rd overall) of the 1961 AFL draft.
 He was waived on September 5.

 On February 6, 1962, he was signed by the BC Lions.
 During the season he played in 3 games, registering only 9 rushing yards.